-CLAYS ARE EXTRACTED FROM THE EARTH and the depth from which they are sourced relates to their mineral content, color and use.
-Green clay, for instance, comes from volcanic deposits, while bentonite / montmorillonite are derived from volcanic ash.
-Clays are wonderful for a number of reasons including their ability to draw out toxins, exfoliate, purify, soothe, tone and rejuvenate the skin.
-Clay stimulates blood flow to the surface of the skin and in turn oxygenates any area it is applied to.
-The oxygenation helps to reduce puffiness and inflammation and stimulates the skin’s cellular turnover rate.
+CLAYS ARE EXTRACTED FROM THE EARTH and the depth from which they are sourced speaks to their mineral content, color and use.
+Green clay, for instance, comes from volcanic deposits, while bentonite and montmorillonite are derived from volcanic ash.
+Clays are wonderful for a number of reasons, including their ability to draw out toxins, exfoliate, purify, soothe, tone and rejuvenate the skin.
+Clay stimulates blood flow to the surface of the skin and oxygenates any area it is applied to.
+The oxygenation helps to reduce puffiness and inflammation and stimulates the skin’s cellular turnover.
 In comparison to facial peels and chemical exfoliators, clay is very gentle and is the most natural option that works wonders on sensitive and reactive skin types due to its cool, energetic nature.

 There are 3 main types of clay you can use:

 1. Green clay – great for oily, acne-prone skin as it normalizes sebum production and calms inflammation.
 It is composed of iron oxides and decomposed plant matter, which is where the green color comes from — a truly life-cycling substance.
 Green clay contains montmorillonite, mineral oxides, magnesium, calcium, potassium, dolomite, silica, manganese, phosphorous, silicon, copper and selenium.

 2. Red clay (Rhassoul / Ghassoul) – medium strength, ideal for sensitive, mature skin types with broken capillaries, eczema and rosacea.
 It is mined deep beneath the Atlas Mountains in Eastern Morocco and contains high percentages of silica, magnesium, potassium and calcium.

 3. White clay (Kaolin) – the most gentle of all, perfect for sensitive skin.
 It is very soothing and softening.